abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 05-31-12

-As we did with conducting the recent ordination—thinking through things a bit, planning a little—we're developing a sense of circumspection as we attend to whatever circumstances we're in.
+As we did with conducting the recent ordination---thinking through things a bit, planning a little---we're developing a sense of circumspection as we attend to whatever circumstances we're in.
 We do this by asking ourselves, *How can I fit into this situation?
 How can I be skillful, effective and composed?* Sometimes people can misunderstand how to apply the Buddha's teachings on being present in the moment, and they may think, *All I need to do is be present in this moment and everything will be okay.* But that's only part of the picture.

 The Buddha always encouraged his followers to recognize and pay attention to the causal nature of actions.
 What we've done in the past